 10. If the child restraint is installed in the front passenger seat, place the ignition switch in the ON position.
 The front passenger air bag status light should illuminate.
-If this light is not illuminated, refer to "Front passenger air bag and status light" in this section.
+If this light is not illuminated, see "Front passenger air bag and status light" (P. 1-53).
 Move the child restraint to another seating position.
 Have the system checked.
 It is recommended that you visit a NISSAN dealer for this service.